A top choice for its crisp, bright color screen – complete with icons – and its ability to support numerous brands and devices.

 For example, you might choose a remote that includes automatic controls for Apple TV, Xbox One, the Windows Media Center, and a Roku, all of which can be accessed without programming.

 Some remotes boast a WiFi connection that allows you to use the device on other electronics that employ the same principles.

 For example, if you have a thermostat that can be controlled by computer access or security cameras with a remote interface, it’s possible to program the remote to operate those devices.

 Parents who want an extra level of control over what their kids watch can select a remote with lockout controls.

-With a remote such as this, it’s possible for parents to deny a child access to specific channels without restricting all channels.
+With a remote like this, it’s possible for parents to deny a child access to specific channels without restricting all of their favorite channels.

 A. No. Some technology is so outdated that it will never connect to a modern universal remote.
 Betamax is a good example, as the remotes for those systems are so out of date, they don’t conform to any standard system.